Florida Man Arrested In Connection To Explosive Device Deliveries

 — Bruce Maduri (@BruceMaduri) October 26, 2018

 The 56-year-old man had not been charged as of Friday morning.
-CBS News reported that investigates were led to the man by DNA evidence found on one of the mailed explosive devices.
+CBS News reported that investigators were led to the man by DNA evidence found on one of the mailed explosive devices.

 According to a report on Twitter by Darryl Forges, a reporter for Miami TV station NBC 6, that man’s van being towed away by police, “is filled with pro-Trump bumper stickers.”

-About two hours before the arrest, Trump posted a message on his own Twitter account I’m which he appeared to suggest that the mailing of the pipe bombs was somehow timed to distract attention from the upcoming midterm elections, and to hurt Republican chances.
-In the Twitter post, Trump put the word “bomb” inside of quotation marks.
+About two hours before the arrest, Trump posted a message on his own Twitter account in which he appeared to suggest that the mailing of the pipe bombs was somehow timed to distract attention from the upcoming midterm elections and to hurt Republican chances.
+In the Twitter post, Trump put the word “bomb” in quotation marks.

 “Republicans are doing so well in early voting, and at the polls, and now this ‘Bomb’ stuff happens and the momentum greatly slows — news not talking politics,” Trump wrote.
 “Very unfortunate, what is going on.
 Republicans, go out and vote!”

-Note: UPDATE: The suspect has been named by police as Cesar Sayoc, Jr., according to MSNBC.
-The TV station Lex18 News reported that Sayoc is a “Florida resident who used to live in New York.”